jasongoodwin/authentikat-jwt/README.md

 JwtClaimsSet
 ------------

+    ClaimsSet:
+    {"Hey":"foo"} + Base64Encoding = eyJIZXkiOiJmb28ifQ==

+The second part of the token is the claims.
+Jwt is claims based authentication.
+See: http://en.wikipedia.org/wiki/Claims-based_identity

-The Claims set can contain any number of public or private claims.
+The Claims Set can contain any number of public or private claims.
+Because the claims are used to create a signature with a secret key, they cannot be modified after the token is signed.

-The public claims are defined in the JWT draft here: http://self-issued.info/docs/draft-ietf-oauth-json-web-token.html They include items like Issue (iss) that indicates who the token was created by.
-It can contain an Expiry (exp) as well to indicate when the token is expired.
+The optional public claims that the standard supports are defined in the JWT draft here: http://self-issued.info/docs/draft-ietf-oauth-json-web-token.html
+They include items like Issuer (iss) that indicates who the token was created by.
+It can contain an Expiry (exp) to indicate when the token will expire.

+Private claims can be anything (but obviously should not duplicate keys in the public claims space).
+Consider data that might be used to draw user session info in a UI.
+Including a username in the private claims is useful for validating the token is being used by the appropriate user.

 Signature
 ---------

+    {"Hey":"foo"} + Base64Encoding + HmacSha256 = e89b48f1e2016b78b805c1430d5a139e62bba9237ff3e34bad56dae6499b2647

-Finally, there is a one way hash of the Base64 encoded claims set.
+The third portion of the token is a one way hash of the Base64 encoded claims set.
 In the example, it's a hash using a secret key "secretkey" of the string "eyJIZXkiOiJmb28ifQ==" using Hmac SHA256.
 The result is Hex String encoded for a value of: e89b48f1e2016b78b805c1430d5a139e62bba9237ff3e34bad56dae6499b2647

 JWT Use Cases
 -------------

-Let's take a quick minute to take stock of what this gives us.
+Let's take a moment to take stock of what this gives us.
-We have a set of claims that can include any data at all including an issuer and an expiry.
-If someone gets ahold of a token, it can then be validated as original against the secret key.
-The claims can basically be validated as no-one will have the secret key.
+We have a set of claims that can include any data at all including an issuer and an expiry time.
+Whenever your Security Token Service issues a token, it will be signed against claims.
+The claims on any token we recieve back can always be validated as no-one will have the secret key so any attempt to change the claims will result in a failure to validate the token.

 A couple quick use cases:
 If used between services behind a firewall, both the message creator and the receiver would have the secret key.
 In this way, they can validate the authenticity of messages between servers.

-For a user of a web application, a token can be sent back on login which can be used in the client to render user info.
+For a user of a web application, a token can issued by the security token service on login.
+That can then be used for both writing use info in the UI from the claims and also for authenticating requests for other assets.
-So for example the claims could have username, age, timezone, etc which can be used on the client side.
+As an example, the claims could have username, age, timezone, etc which can be used on the client side.
-Then the user always provides the token on request for restricted resources in an API (creating an article via REST for example.)
+Then the user always provides the token in an "authorization" header on requests for restricted resources such as creating a post on their timeline.
 The token can be authenticated to validate the user is infact who they say they are.
-If used like this, the token can be used instead of cookie store.
+If used like this, the token can be used instead of, or in conjunction with, a session store.

-This gets around CORS problems as the token can be sent to any service.
-Because of this, JWT is a good authentication strategy for OAUTH2 implementations.
+The nice thing about JWT is that you use a header for the data so it gets around CORS problems seen with cookies.
+The token can be validated by any service that can validate the token with the secret key.

 Usage Examples
 ==============